Universal approximation with complex-valued deep narrow neural networks: Introduction

 In the neural network context, universal approximation theorems date back to the 1980s and 1990s \cite{Cybenko1989,Pinkus1999}, where it was shown that real-valued shallow neural networks with output dimension $1$ and a fixed continuous activation function are universal if and only if the activation function is not a polynomial.
 Modifications of the setting in which universal approximation is studied appear in the neural network literature over the past decades.
 These variants of the problem refer to, e.g., the input and the output dimension, the target space (typically $L_p$ for $1\leq p\leq \infty$, continuous functions, also modulo the action of a group), the choice of activation functions (only ReLU vs.\ any continuous non-polynomial function), constraints on either the width or depth of the neural network (narrow vs.\ wide, shallow vs.\ deep networks), or constraints on the norm or the sparsity of the weights, see for instance \cite{KidgerLy2020,Cai2022,ParkYuLeSh2020,LuPuWaHuWa2017,Yarotsky2022,MurataSo2017,IsmailovSa2023} and the references therein.
 Furthermore, changes in the network architecture \cite{PetersenVo2020,Zhou2020}, the incorporation of randomness \cite{MerkhMo2019}, and changes in the nature of the inputs \cite{LiWa2011,Bueno2021} are also subjects of investigation in the literature on universal approximation.

+Moreover, the literature contains numerous quantitative statements about the approximation properties of neural networks (see for instance \cite{barron1993universal,mhaskar1996neural,yarotsky2018optimal,petersen2018optimal} and the references therein).
+We explicitly mention the paper \cite{kratsios2022universal}, which provides quantitative approximation bounds for deep narrow RVNNs in terms of the depth of the considered networks (see \cite[Proposition~53]{kratsios2022universal}).
+In the present work, we prove a statement similar to \cite[Proposition~53(i)]{kratsios2022universal} for CVNNs with a smooth and non-polyharmonic activation function (see \cref{thm:quant}).

 Remarkably, the theory mostly covers real-valued neural networks.
-Yet applications of complex-valued neural networks in image and signal processing, see \cite[Chapter~1]{Hirose2013} and \cite[Section~II]{Nitta2009}, motivate the theoretical study of their approximative capabilities.
+Yet, the fact that CVNNs are applied successfully in various application areas (see \cref{sec:cvnn}) motivates the theoretical study of their approximative capabilities.
 To the best of our knowledge, the only qualitative and quantitative results in that direction are \cite{Voigtlaender2022,Park2022}, and \cite{CarageaLeMaPfVo2022,Geuchen2023}, respectively.
 The article \cite{Voigtlaender2022} provides a characterization of activation functions, for which shallow CVNNs are universal.
 This characterization is crucial for the purposes of the paper at hand and is therefore given in \cref{thm:felix} below.
 For both the shallow and the deep narrow (real-valued and complex-valued) neural networks with analytic activation functions, it is shown in \cite{Park2022} that the closures of these classes in $C(K)$ coincides with the closure of polynomials, where $K$ is a compact subset of $\RR^n$ or $\CC^n$.
 An application of the Stone--Weierstrass theorem or Mergelyan's theorem then yields universality of neural networks in the set of continuous functions in the real-valued case or holomorphic functions in the complex-valued case.
 The authors of \cite{CarageaLeMaPfVo2022} prove quantitative bounds for the approximation of $C^k$-functions on $\CC^n$ using complex-valued neural networks with the modReLU activation function.
 Those results have recently been generalized in \cite{Geuchen2023}, where the same approximation bounds have been proven for the rich class of complex-valued activation functions that are smooth and non-polyharmonic on some non-empty open set.
 This class in particular includes the modReLU.